 2. Remove the Clutter

-Unwanted clutter on your desktop has a habit of creating clutter in your head.
-Dispose of the clutter prior to sitting down to write.
+Productive writing environment not only means the house and other external factors.
+Unwanted clutter on your desktop can easily create clutter in your head.
+Make sure to dispose the clutter prior to sitting down to write.
 Better still, do not allow the clutter to take over your workspace.
 Clean your desk off before you begin to write.

 Similarly, keep your computer’s desktop also clutter free.
 Organize the files in a structured folders and keep only important items on the desktop.
 On Windows PC, you can simply disable desktop icons and Mac has stacks option to group the files and cleanup your desktop.
 Remember, desktop is the first screen you will see when launching your computer.
 Hence, keeping it clean will help you to avoid distractions and jump into the task right away.